sinlesscoder/Data_Analysis_Portfolio/README.md

 After finishing, I have asked several questions that would show patterns in the data, and answer them using visualization with Matplotlib.

+You can access the code in this repository by clicking [here](https://github.com/sinlesscoder/Data_Analysis_Portfolio/blob/main/Amazon%20Selenium.ipynb)